 dating from the days of Giraldus Cambrensis who was better known as Gerald of Wales, the archdeacon of

 recon and chronicler of his times (circa 1146 Ė c.
 1223).
 Up until the late 1940s, it was used regularly

-for grinding corn from local farms, and into the 1950s it was used for
+for grinding corn from local farms, and into the late 1940s it was used for producing animal feeds.
+However,

 from the late 1940s to 2010 the Mill fell into disuse and disrepair and was at great risk of collapsing into

 the River Ennig, the river which had been its source of energy over many centuries.
 Situated as it is in the